phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Total Number of Tweets: 0
+#Total Number of Tweets: 2154
-#Number of Trump Tweets: 0
+#Number of Trump Tweets: 889
-#Number of Sanders Tweets: 0
+#Number of Sanders Tweets: 500
-#Number of Rubio Tweets: 0
+#Number of Clinton Tweets: 372
-#Number of Clinton Tweets: 0
+#Number of Rubio Tweets: 196
-#Number of Carson Tweets: 0
+#Number of Carson Tweets: 124
-#Number of Bush Tweets: 0
+#Number of Bush Tweets: 73
 ---